ApphereInc/Apphere-iOS-Dev-2.0/README.md

 ### Promotion
 * Show promotion view when notification tapped
 * Spacing constants in promo
-* Profiling for entering delay
+* Show attachment URL in Safari
-* Show Eddystone URL in Safari
+* Find out if we can reduce detection delay

 ### Tony Notes to Derek